Welcome!

 Team

 Working with young researchers is one the perks of being a professor.
 It's something I truly enjoy and dedicate time to.
-I have the privilege of supervising the following research associates:
+I have the privilege of collaborating with the following research associates:

-- Catherine Tony, working on automatic generation of secure and privacy-friendly application code
+- Catherine Tony, PhD student working on automatic generation of secure and privacy-friendly application code

-- Cuong Bui Quang, working on automated program repair techniques for security vulnerabilities
+- Cuong Bui Quang, PhD student working on automated program repair techniques for security vulnerabilities

-- Simon Schneider, working on lightweight techniques to identify security features in application code (e.g., microservices)
+- Simon Schneider, PhD student working on lightweight techniques to identify security features in application code (e.g., microservices)

-- Torge Hinrichs, working on predicting software vulnerabilities via machine learning
+- Torge Hinrichs, PhD student working on predicting software vulnerabilities via machine learning

-- Mazen Mohamad, PhD student working on security assurance cases for automotive at the University of Gothenburg, under the main supervision of Prof. Jan-Philipp Steghöfer
+- Pierre-Jean Quéval, PhD student at the University of Vienna, under the supervision of Prof. Uwe Zdun

 Alumni